Why the Smartest SaaS Startups Are Hiring Fractional Chief Economists

 Ten hours of pricing science often outperforms ten sprints of new code.
 For early-stage SaaS, this is the fastest, most capital-efficient way to unlock ARPU lift, shorten CAC payback, and raise on better terms.

 👉 Ready to unlock these levers?
-Let's talk about adding Fractional Economist horsepower to your AI‑SaaS rocket ship.
+Let's talk about adding Fractional Chief Economist horsepower to your AI‑SaaS rocket ship.